 We have two types of TA office hours in CS166.

 In Project Hours, you can ask for help on anything related to the projects (clarifications, code, etc.), lecture material, or general concepts.
-Any questions about homework content should be directed to Homework Clinic or Piazza (exception: CS162 students may ask about CS162-only homework content at Project Hours).
+Any questions about homework content should be directed to Homework Clinic or Edstem (exception: CS162 students may ask about CS162-only homework content at Project Hours).

 In Homework Clinics, students collaborate on homework problems in a group-work environment under the guidance of the TAs.
 Homework Clinics are designed specifically to help students on the homework problems or any conceptual problems related to the homework.
-Any questions outside of the homework content should be directed to TA Hours or Piazza.
+Any questions outside of the homework content should be directed to TA Hours or Edstem.

 All students are responsible for the contents of the following documents and registering for the following external services used in the course: